samirkumardas/jmuxer/README.md

 jMuxer
 -------
-jMuxer - a simple javascript mp4 muxer for non-standard streaming communications protocol.
-Basically it does not care about communication protocol and it is simply a javscript mp4 remuxer intended to pay media file in the browser using media source extension.
-It expects raw H264 video data and AAC audio data in ADTS container as an input.
+jMuxer - a simple javascript mp4 muxer that works in both browser and node environment.
+It does not care about communication protocol and it is intended to play media files on the browser with the help of the media source extension.
+It also can export mp4 on the node environment.
+It expects raw H264 video data and/or AAC audio data in ADTS container as an input.

 What was the purpose of developing?
 -------
 It was needed to play raw H264 and AAC data coming from live streaming encapsulated into a custom transport container in a project.
-Each chunk would contain its duration, audio data and video data with simple 4 bytes header.
-Please check example section to check packet format.
-After struggling several days with few open source projects like hls.js, I have eneded up to make a new one that would be more simpler and minimalist to achieve my goal.
+Each chunk would contain its duration, audio data, and video data with a simple 4 bytes header.
+Please check the example section to check the packet format.
+After struggling several days with few open source projects like hls.js, I have ended up making a new one that would be simpler and minimalist to achieve my goal.

 Live Demo
 -------